Castroville, California: First artichoke

 It was the Spanish settlers who brought the artichoke to California.
 Some artichoke plants were in the gardens of European immigrants.
 California's first artichoke fields grew south of San Francisco, near the town of Half Moon Bay, in the early 1920s.
 In 1922, Andrew Molera planted the first artichoke shoots in Castroville.
 Angelo Del Chiaro, Egidio Maracci, Daniel Pieri, and Amerigo Del Chiaro subsequently leased 150 acre of land and grew artichokes.

 In 1923, there were nine artichoke growers.
 Within four years, there were over 50 growers and 12000 acre of artichokes growing in Castroville and the Monterey Bay area.
 In 1924 Daniel Pieri, Amerigo Del Chiaro, Angelo Del Chiaro, Alfred Tottino, and James Bellone formed the California Artichoke and Vegetable Growers Corporation.
 In 1995, they renamed the company "Ocean Mist Farms".
+Giant Artichoke, a large statue of an artichoke, was erected near a restaurant of the same name in 1963.
+It is the largest artichoke statue in the world.

 First Artichoke Queen

 Castroville's first Artichoke Queen was Sally DeSante Hebert (1941–2004) crowned in 1961.
 She was born in Carmel and grew up in Castroville.
 She moved to Salinas, graduated from Salinas High School, and Hartnell College.
 She worked for Monterey County in the Planning Department, and was involved in the Junior League, Buena Vista Garden Club, American Cancer Society, and other civic-minded organizations.